wordofwarning/wordofwarning.org/socialexperiment/may2025/index.md

 Rosy Maple is the hardest-working moth in showbusiness.<br>Used to riding high as the only moth in Hollywood, Rosy's now on her uppers, touring smaller venues she's never heard of.
 She's determined to wow audiences with her stellar talent, cluelessly bringing Broadway-level energy to the stages of the North West with a big dose of silly, colourful fun.

-Julie is a Manchester-based writer-performer who makes lo-fi, absurdist comedy.
+A Manchester-based writer-performer, Julie makes lo-fi, absurdist comedy.
 She's played an Aperol Spritz, a human tombola, and the entire city of Bruges.
-She's received multiple commissions to create short performances for Manchester cabaret and new writing nights, Word of Warning's Emergency and Haphazard, short filmed performances during lockdown, a new audio play, and twice been commissioned by Lowry.
-Also Resident Artist at Title Fight (monthly event at Grub produced by A Lovely Time), recently performed as a member of PISS SHY at Bonjour Claude’s first experimental performance night at Levy Old Library, and regularly performs at Eryn Tett’s night GMIM (last time she channelled an alien).
+Julie's received multiple commissions to create short performances for Manchester cabaret and new writing nights, Word of Warning's Emergency and Haphazard, short filmed performances during lockdown, a new audio play, and twice been commissioned by Lowry.
+Also Resident Artist at Title Fight (monthly event at Grub produced by A Lovely Time), recently performed as a member of PISS SHY at Bonjour Claude's first experimental performance night at Levy Old Library, and regularly performs at Eryn Tett’s night GMIM (last time she channelled an alien).

 Insta <a href="https://instagram.com/juliesusieb" target="_blank">@juliesusieb</a>
 <hr>